augam8/bball/README.md

 **Booking Model**

-has_many :booking
 belongs_to :user
 belongs_to :coach
 Booking belongs to the user - this will give the user the information regarding the details of their bookings.
 Booking also belongs to a coach - this model gives information to the coach about their bookings.

-####Discuss the database relations to be implemented in your application
+**Discuss the database relations to be implemented in your application**

 There are three main tables implemented on this app, the User Table, the Coach Table and the Booking Table.
 Here is the rationale for the relationships of these tables;